The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: The CHiPS Survey

-Two of the other three candidates turn out to be isolated X-ray point sources implying that the galaxy overdensity is in projection.
+Two of the other three candidates turn out to be isolated X-ray point sources, implying that the galaxy overdensity exists only in projection.
 This led us to refine our selection algorithm which will be presented in detail in Somboonpanyakul et al. (in prep).
-The remaining candidate is a rich cluster (Abell 2270) that had no existing \emph{Chandra} data.
+The remaining candidate is a rich cluster (A2270) with no existing \emph{Chandra} data.
 In our observations it clearly shows extended X-ray emission.